Ambassador Hotel (Los Angeles): Assassination of Robert F. Kennedy

 On June 5, 1968, the winner of the California Democratic presidential primary election, United States Senator Robert F. Kennedy, gave a victory speech at the Ambassador Hotel to supporters.
-After the speech in the Embassy Room, Kennedy was shot three times along with five other people in the pantry area of the hotel's main kitchen soon after midnight.
-Palestinian immigrant Sirhan Sirhan was arrested at the scene and later convicted of the murder.
+After the speech in the Embassy Room, Kennedy was shot three times along with five other people in the pantry area of the hotel's main kitchen shortly after midnight.
 Kennedy died the following day at Good Samaritan Hospital; the other victims all survived.
+Palestinian immigrant Sirhan Sirhan was arrested at the scene of the shooting and later convicted of the murder, though Kennedy's assassination continues to be subject to numerous conspiracy theories.
 During the demolition of the Ambassador Hotel in late 2005 and early 2006, portions of the area where the 1968 shooting occurred were eliminated from the site.
 The section of Wilshire Boulevard in front of the hotel has been signed the "Robert F. Kennedy Parkway".

 Decline and closure

 The death of Robert F. Kennedy marked the demise of the hotel coinciding with the decline of the surrounding neighborhood during the late 1960s and 1970s.
 The area also saw a surge of illegal drugs, poverty, and gang activity infiltrating the Wilshire corridor.
 Under the direction of Sammy Davis, Jr., the “Now Grove” replaced the classic Cocoanut Grove in 1970 in order to appeal to a modern nightclub crowd.
 However, patrons lost interest in both the hotel and the neighborhood surrounding it, which caused the Ambassador Hotel to fall into disrepair throughout the years.
 The Ambassador Hotel closed to guests in 1989, but it remained opened for filming and hosting private events.
 In 1991, Donald Trump, who had bought the hotel in hopes of tearing it down to build a 125-story building, sold off silver serving platters with the hotel's eagle-topped crest, tiki-style soup bowls from the famed Cocoanut Grove nightclub, and beds and nightstands from the rooms.